Azure/Cloud-Native/website/blog-cnny/2023-02-08/index.md

 ## Implement custom DNS with Azure DNS

-Create a custom domain for our application.
+Create a custom domain for our application and grab its Azure resource id.

 ```bash
 DNS_NAME=eshoponweb$RANDOM.com